Not many years ago, Bilbao was the heartland of Basque independence, a no-go zone where few outsiders dared to venture.

 Everything, it seems.

 Guernica is the Spanish name of a small Basque village.
 And Gernika is how the Basques themselves spell it.
-The two reflect radically different realities and how you spell the town says a lot about how you view its history.
+The two reflect radically different realities and how you spell the town says a lot about how you view its history, a bit like the capital of Ukraine being spelled Kyiv or Kiev.

 It is a perfect day trip from Bilbao, a pleasant one-hour train journey, a peaceful and friendly place in which people go about their business.